geekusa/search_catalog/README.md

 This README file constitutes the documenation for the app and will be kept upto date on [Github](https://github.com/geekusa/search_catalog/blob/master/README.md) as well as on the Splunkbase page.

 ### Release Notes
 Minor fix to dashboard titles with period in them.
 Fix export of lookup so lookup editor app works.
 Fix welcome screen to count sections without subsections.
+Fixed link to Lookup File Editor app.